-With the new year in full gear, what are your career resolutions?
+With the new year almost in sight, what are your career resolutions?
 Here’s a suggestion: Update your resume.
 Author Amy Gallo outlines expert advice in making that good first impression with your CV:

 After all, it’s more than a resume; “it’s a marketing document,” says John Lees, a UK-based career strategist and author of Knockout CV.
 Heifetz agrees: “The hiring manager is the buyer, you’re the product, and you need to give him a reason to buy.”

 Achieve a resume that stands out by following these key tips: